Efficient prescription to search for linear gravitational wave memory from hyperbolic black hole encounters and its

 \section{Summary and Discussion}

 We have provided an efficient way to describe linear GW memory (LGWM) events in PTA datasets.
 These events are due to GWs from hyperbolic passages of SMBHs and we employed the PN approach to describe the resulting temporally evolving GW polarisation states.
 The resulting timing residuals involve burst and ramp functions.
 Further, we pursued two types of simulation studies.
 In the first set, we introduced CURN and our GW memory signal (LGWM+CURN).
 In the second set, we introduced an additional component, namely IRN(LGWM+CURN+IRN).
-For the simulations involving LGWM+CURN+IRN, we maintained fixed IRN parameters at their injected values for each pulsar, simplifying the analysis while substantially reducing the required quantum of computational resources.
 In both scenarios, we observed that the marginalized posterior distributions of our free model parameters closely matched the injected values for the simulated data.
 Subsequently, we conducted an all-sky search for LGWM events in the NANOGrav 12.5-year dataset.
 Our model includes a CURN process, identified as a precursor to the possible GWB in the NG12.5 dataset~\cite{arzoumanian2020nanograv}, along with IRN and WN processes for each pulsar, in addition to our LGWM signal.
 Further, we kept the WN parameters fixed for each pulsar based on values obtained from its single-pulsar noise analysis.
 This marked the first instance of a search for GWs arising from hyperbolic encounters of Black Holes conducted on a full-scale PTA dataset.